Agent Skills: PPTX Slide Inspector

 "

-soffice --headless (LibreOffice via nix-darwin) is available but unreliable — it silently fails (returns 0, no output) due to profile lock issues.
-Use python-pptx instead.
+Do NOT call soffice --headless directly — it silently fails on macOS (returns 0, no output) due to profile lock issues.
+The wrapper prefers x2t and only falls back to soffice where x2t is absent.